-(21) The University's self-assurance process provides:

-- a. increased visibility of regulatory risk, which is reported to the Academic Board, Audit, Risk and Compliance Committee and Council in line with the University's Comprehensive Reporting Framework; and - b. evidence-based information to inform governance committees oversight and discussion of regulatory risk mitigation; and - c. opportunities to use the self-assessment model to apply for ASQA delegation.

-(22) The University's self-assurance process for VET and HE courses involves reference groups of staff who use the University's customised self-assessment tool to evaluate the University's performance against the Standards for RTO's 2015 and the HES Framework 2021 and identify areas for rectification and improvement.
-The reference groups are assigned domain groupings for the HES Framework and chapter groupings for VET.
+- (21) The University's self-assurance process provides: - a. increased visibility of regulatory risk, which is reported to the Academic Board, Audit, Risk and Compliance Committee and Council in line with the University's Comprehensive Reporting Framework; and - b. evidence-based information to inform governance committees oversight and discussion of regulatory risk mitigation; and - c. opportunities to use the self-assessment model to apply for ASQA delegation. - (22) The University's self-assurance process for VET and HE courses involves reference groups of staff who use the University's customised self-assessment tool to evaluate the University's performance against the Standards for Registered Training Organisations (RTOs) 2015 and the Higher Education Standards Framework (Threshold Standards) 2021 and identify areas for rectification and improvement.
+The reference groups are assigned domain groupings for the Higher Education Standards Framework (Threshold Standards) 2021 and chapter groupings for VET.
 Groups comprise of senior staff, their nominees and staff with specialist expertise.

-- (23) The findings from the self-assessment inform reporting to Council on regulatory risk and compliance with ASQA and TEQSA requirements; as well as the Annual Declaration on Compliance for submission to ASQA.
-The findings are also used to: - a. develop and document the University's compliance risk profile against the regulatory standards; - b. inform the University's Internal Audit Plan and Compliance Plan; and - c. report on the findings of internal audits and compliance reviews to the relevant governance committees.
+(23) The findings from the self-assessment inform reporting to Council on regulatory risk and compliance with ASQA and TEQSA requirements; as well as the Annual Declaration on Compliance for submission to ASQA.
+The findings are also used to:

+- a. develop and document the University's compliance risk profile against the regulatory standards; - b. inform the University's Internal Audit Plan and Compliance Plan; and - c. report on the findings of internal audits and compliance reviews to the relevant governance committees.